Taekkyon training is divided into three stages and categories. A beginner will start at stage one and over time progress through to stage three.

 Sparring in the gymnasium and competition matches, are divided into two categories.
 One category is wrestling, where kicks are not used.
 The other category is where wrestling and kicking are used together.

 In higher level Taekkyon, punches and strikes are added during sparring and fighting.

 In 2011, Taekkyon was dedignated by Unesco to be unique intangible culutral heritage.
-It was the first martial art to be designated as such.
-Subak was also researched thoroughly by Unesco, but historical documents are missing and thus, its linage could not be proven.
+It was the first martial art in the world to be designated as such.